 If you are training HomeLink to operate a garage door or gate, you should unplug the motor for that device during training.
-Repeatedly pressing the remote control button could burn out the motor
+Repeatedly pressing the remote control button could burn out the motor.

-HomeLink® is a registered trademark of Johnson ControlsTM.
-The HomeLink Transceiver stores the code in a permanent memory.
+HomeLink stores the code in a permanent memory.
 There should be no need to retrain HomeLink if your vehicle's battery goes dead or is disconnected.

-If your garage door opener was manufactured before April 1982, you may not be able to program HomeLink Universal Transceiver to operate it.
-They do not have a safety feature that causes the motor to stop and reverse if an obstacle is detected during closing, increasing the risk of injury.
+If your garage door opener was manufactured before April 1982, you may not be able to program HomeLink to operate it.
+They do not have the safety feature that causes the motor to stop and reverse if an obstacle is detected during closing, increasing the risk of injury.